Rey810/from-the-mountain/src/pages/2020-05-26-post-one/index.md

 1. 🚀 You will solve coding problems faster
 1. 🚀 You will have more creative ideas meaning cooler side projects... and better tweets! 😉

-Ok, if you've made it this far, thank you for your patience and LET'S GET TO IT!
+Alright!
+If you've made it this far, I applaud your patience aaaand LET'S GET TO IT!

 ## Firstly, Focus on the Process